rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 Nmap done: 1 IP address (1 host up) scanned in 17.98 seconds
 ```

-As you can see, it has good crypto like curve 25519 and aes256-ctr but then is supports rsa-dss and diffie-hellman group1 sha1!
+As you can see, it has good crypto like curve 25519 and aes256-ctr but then it also supports rsa-dss and diffie-hellman group1 sha1!
+Why?

 ### Yubico Authenticator